 Note that this section applies to the Windows version of VeraCrypt.
-For information on command line usage applying to the Linux and Mac OS X versions, please run: veracrypt -h created with TrueCrypt 6.x and 7.x.
+For information on command line usage applying to the Linux and Mac OS X versions, please run: veracrypt -h created with TrueCrypt 7.x series.

 /help or /?
 Display command line help.